Brett Kavanaugh: Christine Blasey Ford

 In early July 2018, Kavanaugh's name was on a shortlist of nominees for the Supreme Court.
-Christine Blasey Ford, a psychology professor at Palo Alto University, contacted a Washington Post tipline and her U.S. Representative, Anna Eshoo, with accusations that Kavanaugh had sexually assaulted her when they were in high school.
+Christine Blasey Ford, a psychology professor at Palo Alto University, contacted a Washington Post tipline and her United States Representative, Anna Eshoo, with accusations that Kavanaugh had sexually assaulted her when they were in high school.
 On July 30, 2018, Ford wrote to Senator Dianne Feinstein to inform her of her accusation against Kavanaugh, requesting that it be kept confidential.
 After a September 12 report in The Intercept, Feinstein confirmed that a complaint had been made against Kavanaugh by a woman who had requested not to be identified.
 Feinstein said that the woman had claimed that, when they were both in high school, Kavanaugh had tried to force himself on her while she was being physically restrained.
 The same day, Feinstein said she had forwarded the woman's accusation to federal authorities.

 On September 16, Ford publicized her allegations and claimed Kavanaugh had sexually assaulted her when she was 15 and he was 17.
 She said that in the early 1980s, Kavanaugh and Mark Judge, one of Kavanaugh's friends from Georgetown Prep, corralled her in a bedroom at a house party in Maryland and turned up the music playing in the room.
 According to Ford, Kavanaugh pinned her to the bed, groped her, ground against her, tried to pull off her clothes, and covered her mouth with his hand when she tried to scream.
 Ford said she was afraid that Kavanaugh might inadvertently kill her during the attack, and believed he was going to rape her.
 Ford stated that she escaped when Judge jumped on the bed, knocking them all to the floor.

 Kavanaugh issued the following statement through the White House: "I categorically and unequivocally deny this allegation.
 I did not do this back in high school or at any time."
 Republicans criticized the decision to withhold "a vague, anonymous accusation for months" before releasing it on the "eve of [Kavanaugh's] confirmation" as an attempt to delay his confirmation hearings.
 Kavanaugh released a statement on the evening before his and Ford's scheduled testimony before the Senate Judiciary Committee.
 He said that due to the serious nature of the allegations, both he and Ford deserved to be heard.
 He also stated, "I am innocent of this charge."